Kingdom of Bosnia

-The Kingdom of Bosnia (Kraljevina Bosna / Краљевина Босна), or Bosnian Kingdom (Bosansko kraljevstvo / Босанско краљевство), was a medieval kingdom that lasted for nearly a century, from 1377 to 1463, and evolved out of the Banate of Bosnia, which itself lasted since at least 1154.
+The Kingdom of Bosnia (Kraljevina Bosna / Краљевина Босна), or Bosnian Kingdom (Bosansko kraljevstvo / Босанско краљевство), was a medieval kingdom that lasted for nearly a century, from 1377 to 1463, and evolved out of the Banate of Bosnia, which itself lasted from at least 1154.

-Although Hungarian kings viewed Bosnia as under their sovereignty during this time, Bosnian sovereignty and independence in conducting its affairs is nevertheless undeniable.

 King Tvrtko I (r.
 1353–91) acquired portions of western Serbia and most of the Adriatic coast south of the Neretva River.
 During the late part of his reign, Bosnia became one of the strongest states in the Balkan Peninsula.
 However, feudal fragmentation remained important in Bosnia and the Bosnian nobility held significant power, exercising it at the Stanak meetings where members deliberated on matters such as election of the new king or queen and coronations, foreign policy, sale or cession of territory, contracting and signing treaties with neighboring countries, and military issues.

-The Ottoman Empire annexed portions of eastern Bosnia in the 1440s and 1450s and went on to conquer Hum, by then renamed to Herzegovina, with the last fortress falling in 1481.
+The Ottoman Empire annexed portions of eastern Bosnia in the 1440s and 1450s and went on to conquer Hum, by then renamed to Herzegovina, with the last fortress, Novi, falling in December 1481.
 Stephen Tomašević, the last king of Bosnia, was captured by the Ottomans and killed in 1463.

 The overwhelming majority of the population was rural, with few significant urban centers.
 Among the more notable towns were Doboj, Jajce, Srebrenik, Srebrenica, Tešanj, and Podvisoki.
 Mining, especially for silver, was a major source of income for Bosnian kings.

 Background

 The Banate of Bosnia was a medieval state comprising, at its peak, most of what is today Bosnia and Herzegovina, as well as parts of Dalmatia (in Croatia), Serbia, and Montenegro.
 Although nominally belonging to the Kingdom of Hungary crown lands, it was a de facto independent state.
 After the reign of Ban Kulin, rulers of Bosnia enjoyed virtual independence from Hungary, and although they formally held a vassal position for much of this time, in reality they managed to maintain independent functions and even expand their rule in Serbia, Croatia, and Dalmatia.

-The Banate of Bosnia existed until 1377, when it was elevated into a kingdom with the coronation of Tvrtko I following the death of the last Serbian Emperor from the Nemanjić dynasty, which had no heir to the throne in 1371.
+The Banate of Bosnia existed until 1377, when it was elevated into a kingdom through the Serbian crown coronation of Tvrtko I, held at the Serbian Orthodox Mileševa Monastery before the relics of Saint Sava of Serbia, following the death of the last Serbian Emperor from the Nemanjić dynasty, Stefan Uroš V, who died childless and without an heir in 1371.